-It’s intimidating to face drug possession and distribution charges in Colorado.
+It’s intimidating to face drug possession and distribution charges in Colorado – typical drug crimes.
 You’re not likely to find sympathy from the courts or the prosecution.
 You want an aggressive, experienced, and determined criminal defense attorney to defend your rights.
 Because there are so many exceptions and mandatory minimum guidelines in Colorado’s drug laws, it can be difficult to determine what penalties or jail time you may be faced with.

 Colorado Drug Crimes Law